 Adventure activities include sand boarding, desert flights, skydiving, quad biking, dolphin cruises and more.
 Swakopmund, where European and African influences meet, is located on the Atlantic coast and surrounded by desert.
 If you prefer sightseeing to adventure activities you can go shopping, relax at side-walk cafes or visit the art galleries, museums or aquarium in Swakopmund.

-Enjoy lunch and dinner at local coffee shops and restaurants in Swakopmund (own expense) as you explore this quaint German-influenced town.
+Today you can have lunch and dinner at one of the cafes or restaurants in Swakopmund (own expense) while you explore this quaint German-influenced town.

 Both of these Etosha Camps offer tourist facilities, including a restaurant, a basic shop and a swimming pool.
 The safari camps also feature waterholes that are floodlit, offering 24-hour game viewing.
 Elephant and black rhinoceros visit the waterholes on a daily basis in the dry winter season, with a variety of other wild animals, such as leopard and lion, also frequenting these watering spots, as well as smaller nocturnal animals.

 Etosha National Park, one of Africa's top game reserves, is dominated by a vast salt pan.
 Etosha Park is named after this dry lakebed, with the name meaning 'great white place of dry water'.
 Etosha is home to 340 bird species and over 100 mammal species, notably cheetah and black rhino, as well as black-faced impala, tsessebe, roan antelope and gemsbok.

 We explore the 22 270 km² Etosha Park on a leisurely game drive, taking in the wide-open expanse of the dry Etosha Pan.